A small group of interested persons in late 2011 decided to establish a group that would collate and preserve the local history of our area.

 “Mallow House”, built 1916, is the home of Koo Wee Rup Swamp Historical Society, incorporating a museum, etc. Collects and preserves the history of Koo Wee Rup and the Koo Wee Rup Swamp.

-The society meets on the first Tuesday of the month with a guest speaker.
+The society meets on the first Thursday of the month with a guest speaker.
+The society are usually open each Tuesday from 1.30 – 4 p.m. for people to drop in.
 There is a wonderful photograph collection as well as books, cemetery records, manuscripts, maps, newspapers and memorabilia.

 The Moe & District Historical Society maintain an extensive archive and museum of documents and memorabilia relating to the area.
 Specific displays cover various areas and aspects of the region’s history.
 Our newsletter “Coach News” is published quarterly.